 We’ve made several modifications to the 2013 Ram 3500 truck.
-Modifications include a Buckstop Baja winch bumper with a Warn 16.5ti heavy-duty winch, SumoSprings on both the front and rear axle, a Hellwig Big Wig Rear Sway Bar, Bilstein 4600 Shocks, Bushwacker Fender Flares, Cooper Discoverer AT3 XLT tires, and a set of Ion 134 Aluminum Wheels.
+Modifications include a Buckstop Baja winch bumper with a Warn 16.5ti heavy-duty winch, SumoSprings on both the front and rear axle, a Hellwig Big Wig Rear Sway Bar, Bilstein 4600 Shocks, Bushwacker Fender Flares, Cooper Discoverer AT3-XLT tires, and a set of Ion 134 Aluminum Wheels.
 Most of these modifications can be explored in greater detail in the “Modifications” and “Product Reviews” sections in this website with some links provided below.

 Details on the Truck Camper Adventure Rig